python-australia/paeps/paep-1-purpose/README.md

 When a PAEP is resolved (whether via approval or rejection), the resolution date will be added to the PAEP metadata, with a link to the details of the resolution.
-If the PAEP is resolved in a forum which does not support public URL references (such as a private Discord server), then the resolution will be recorded in an issue on the PAEPs repository, and the PAEP metadata will link to that issue.
+If the PAEP is resolved in a forum which does not support public URL references (such as a private Discord server), then the resolution will be recorded in an issue or PR comment on the PAEPs repository, and the PAEP metadata will link to the relevant issue/PR.

 ## Proposal states